chipsalliance/Caliptra/doc/Caliptra.md

 9. HVM, through JTAG or using the SoC interface, polls for the “IDevID CSR ready" bit 24 that is set in “CPTRA\_FLOW\_STATUS” register.
 10. HVM reads mbox\_status\[3:0\] to check if the data is ready to be read (DATA\_READY encoding).
 11. HVM must clear bit 0 of CPTRA\_DBG\_MANUF\_SERVICE\_REG, indicating that it completed reading the CSR.
 12. Caliptra ROM opens the Caliptra Mailbox for SoC usages, such as FW loading (if required in some HVM flows).
-The SoC is only allowed to request a lock of the APB-exposed mailbox interface after this write operation is complete.
+The SoC is only allowed to request a lock of the APB-exposed mailbox interface after this CSR operation is complete.

 ## Certificate format